oshablue/fpga-rs104-up5k/README.md

 # FPGA RSCPT UP5K

+Note: This is a pretty rough repo right now.
+Contains lots of examples, including abandoned approaches and scripts no longer used.
+This is an interim snapshot.
+Though main code (top.v, top_tb.v, pins.pcf) is currently deployed in prototype and demo firmware and hardware.

-Demo / Sample Verilog code for AtomIDE + APIO for IceStorm/IceTools for Lattice Semi up5k device on the HDL-0108-RSCPT from OshaBlue.
+Demo / Sample Verilog code for AtomIDE + APIO for IceStorm/IceTools for Lattice Semi up5k device on the HDL-0104-RS104 from OshaBlue.

-Experimental code to demo the HDL-0108-RSCPT (OshaBlue) 8-Channel rapid scan ultrasound for NDT hardware.
+Experimental code to demo the HDL-0104-RS104 (OshaBlue) 4-Channel rapid scan ultrasound for NDT hardware.

 It demonstrates on the Lattice Semi up5k sg48 device: